Peptide Concentration 101: Why Strength per mL Changes Everything

 This is why peptide concentration deserves attention on its own.
 It exists independently of dosing schedules, calculators, or protocols.
 It is simply a measure of strength per unit of volume.

-How dilution volume sets concentration
+How dilution volume sets peptide concentration

 Adding more liquid spreads the peptide across a larger volume, lowering the concentration per milliliter.
 Adding less liquid concentrates the peptide into a smaller volume, raising the concentration per milliliter.